hswick/jutsu/README.md

 Split or partial datasets are more important to programmers than the whole dataset

+This library is all about decomposable functionality with convenient defaults

 Datasets are maps where the keys are columns and the elements are rows -Currently the concept of dataset assumes that rows of all columns are equal
 -TODO: jutsu-dataset spec (is this a valid? jutsu-dataset?)